cea-hpc/modules/doc/source/module.rst

   :envvar:`MODULES_COLOR` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
 The :option:`--color` command line switches changes the value of this configuration option.
+See :envvar:`MODULES_COLOR` description for details.

  .. mconfig:: colors